Hillsboro in Jasper County, Georgia — The American South (South Atlantic)

 Location.
-33° 10.609′ N, 83° 38.354′ W. Marker is in Hillsboro, Georgia, in Jasper County.
-Marker is on Georgia Route 11 south of Henry Jones Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Hillsboro GA 31038, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other Across the Ocmulgee (a few steps from this marker); Birthplace of Benjamin Harvey Hill (a few steps from this marker); Benjamin Harvey Hill (approx. 0.6 miles away); Sunshine Church (approx. 4.9 miles away); Sunshine Church II (approx. 4.9 miles away); The Stoneman Raid (approx. 6.2 miles away); Hebron Baptist Church (approx. 6.9 miles away); a different marker also named The Stoneman Raid (approx. 6.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Across the Ocmulgee (a few steps from this marker); Birthplace of Benjamin Harvey Hill (a few steps from this marker); Benjamin Harvey Hill (approx. 0.6 miles away); Sunshine Church (approx. 4.9 miles away); Sunshine Church II (approx. 4.9 miles away); The Stoneman Raid (approx. 6.2 miles away); Hebron Baptist Church (approx. 6.9 miles away); a different marker also named The Stoneman Raid (approx. 6.9 miles away).
 Touch for a list and map of all markers in Hillsboro.

 Also see . . .
 Wikipedia article on Benjamin Harvey Hill.
 (Submitted on May 4, 2017, by Mark Hilton of Montgomery, Alabama.)